splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-dynatrace-integration.rst

 **Note: this integration is for the tool formerly known as Ruxit.**

-Dynatrace monitors your applications, so you don’t have to.
+Dynatrace monitors your applications, so you don't have to.
 Dynatrace automatically monitors your applications, analyzes problems, and notifies you when something goes wrong.